Gernby/raspberry-pilot/gpg-discussion.md

 `gpg --export -a`

-Copy and paste the output into a file called `<your name>.asc`.
-Submit a PR to add the output to the end of the file named for your car type, such as Honda Bosch.
+Copy and paste the output into a PR to add the output to the end of the file named for your car type, such as `Honda Bosch`.